Terrencebosco/Terrencebosco.github.io/_posts/2020-08-26-predict-car.md

 ## Data Wrangling

 A majority of the data wrangling consisted of stripping unwanted characters from the data.
-There was also numerous rows that were out of order.
+There were also numerous rows that were out of order.
 When scrapping the data some of the elements were missing and added elements to the wrong list.
-A majority of my time was spend looking for elements that weren’t in the correct format and either cleaning them or deleting the row if there wasn’t enough usable data.
+A majority of my time was spent looking for elements that weren’t in the correct format and either cleaning them or deleting the row if there wasn’t enough usable data.
 Another factor I didn’t consider when scraping the data was that the exterior color has different names for different makes.
 I took those colors and changed them to a more general label.
-For example
+For example:

 ```python
 		df.loc[df['ext_color'].str.contains('Cherry'), 'ext_color'] = 'Red'
 ```

 I did this for each color I was able to identify.
 Colors I wasn’t able to identify were changed to “other”.
-Since the scraper pulled information even if it wasn’t correct caused there to be no missing or `np.nan` values.
+Since the scraper pulled information even if it wasn’t correct it caused no missing or `np.nan` values.
 The cleaning was mostly finding rows that weren’t in the correct order and handling those.

 <a href="https://imgur.com/PUs6hBG"><img src="https://i.imgur.com/PUs6hBG.png" title="source: imgur.com" /></a>
+> data after wrangling.
 ## Exploratory Data Analysis

 When exploring the data it’s important to keep the main question in mind.
-Can we predict the price of a used gasoline car, under $10,000 within 200 miles of my home?
-With the question in the back of our minds we can begin to explore the data in relation to the question.
+Can we predict the price of a used gasoline car, under $10,000 within 100 miles of my home?
+With the question in mind we can begin to explore the data in relation to the question.
 My first step is to make a simple correlation matrix to see the relationships of each feature with one another.
 I focus most of my attention to the target vector of “price” and its relations with the other features.

 <a href="https://imgur.com/7xqQY88"><img src="https://i.imgur.com/7xqQY88.png" title="source: imgur.com" /></a>

 Based on the correlation matrix I was able to identify specific relationships between the target (price) and the other features.
-The first of which is the relation between price and year (cars model year).
+The first of which is the relation between price and year (car's model year).

 <a href="https://imgur.com/Ewt6wAe"><img src="https://i.imgur.com/Ewt6wAe.png" title="source: imgur.com" /></a>